 The future of fiber

-We believe we have found a renewable and preventative solution to the global fiber gap in CRAiLAR Flax.
-It is a hearty, fast-growing rotational crop that requires minimal pesticides, herbicides, fertilizer, and irrigation.
-According to a study published by the World Wildlife Federation, a single kilo of finished cotton fiber requires between 7,000 and 29,000 liters of water.
-Based on its two-year lifecycle analysis, Cotton, Inc. reports that a kilo of finished cotton requires 2,120 liters, while Field to Market, a third-party initiative for sustainable agriculture, believes that figure is closer to 1,917 liters per kilo.
-Those studies represent a wide range of findings, but, in every case, the amount of water required is undeniably significant, especially considering that 73 percent of all cotton is produced on irrigated land.
+Conversely, a single kilo of finished cotton fiber requires between 7,000 and 29,000 liters of water according to a study published by the World Wildlife Federation.
+Field to Market, a third-party initiative for sustainable agriculture, calculates that it takes 1,917 liters per kilo, while Cotton Incorporated’s two-year life cycle analysisreports 2,120 liters.
+These studies represent a wide range of findings, but, in every case, the amount of water required is undeniably significant, especially considering that 73 percent of all cotton is produced on irrigated land.

 Changing the world feels great

-In the past, flax’s application as a fiber has been limited by its structure, which allowed it to be woven into linen, but not knitted like cotton.
-Developed in collaboration with the Canadian National Research Council, the all-natural, enzymatic process used to create CRAiLAR unlocks the potential of flax as a high-performing, eco-friendly natural fiber.
+In the past, hemp and flax’s utility as a fibers were limited by their structures, which allowed them to be woven into cloth but not knitted like cotton.
+The CRAiLAR process, developed in collaboration with the Canadian National Research Council, unlocks the potential of these plants as a high-performing, eco-friendly natural fiber.

-Once the fiber is harvested, it is left in the field where natural moisture begins to loosen the raw flax fiber from the soft inner core, known as shive.
-Next the retted straw, that has been let in the field to soften the fibers, is decorticated by having the outer layer removed by a machine completing the process of separating the fiber from the shive.
-Finally, the raw fiber is treated with the proprietary CRAiLAR process to remove stiffening lignins from the flax, resulting in a fiber with cotton’s softness and durability.
-Based on ongoing testing, garments made of or blended with CRAiLAR Flax Fiber outperform pure cotton.
+Once the plant is harvested, it is left in the field to “ret,” a natural process whereby moisture loosens the raw fiber from the soft inner core, known as “shive.”
+Next, the retted straw is decorticated by machine to remove the outer layer and complete the separation of the fiber from the shive.
+Finally, the raw fiber is treated with the CRAiLAR process to remove pectins that stiffen the fibers, yielding a fiber similar to cotton in softness and durability.
+Based on ongoing testing, garments made of or blended with CRAiLAR fibers outperform pure cotton.

-CRAiLAR Flax Fiber is strong, dries quickly, and shrinks less.
-It wicks in a similar manner to synthetics, while offering the breathability and comfort of cotton.
+CRAiLAR Fibers are strong, dry quickly, and shrink less.
+They wick in a similar manner to synthetics, while offering the breathability and comfort of cotton.

 The revolution is only beginning

-Right now, we’re focusing on integrating CRAiLAR Flax Fiber into the apparel and textile industries, but flax has far-reaching potential beyond fiber and can be used in a wide range of applications.
-Flax seed can be used for dietary supplements, linseed oil, and livestock feed, while its 100% biodegradable shive — the plant's soft inner core — can be transformed into fuel pellets, animal bedding, and consumer goods packaging.
-In other words, fiber is just the beginning of an all-natural, flax-fuelled future.
+Right now, we’re focused on integrating CRAiLAR fibers into apparel and textiles, partnering with some of the industry’s biggest brands to make all-natural, sustainably produced goods accessible around the world.
+But flax and hemp have far-reaching potential beyond fiber: their seeds are used in dietary supplements, oil, and livestock feed, while its 100% biodegradable byproduct can be transformed into fuel pellets, animal bedding, and consumer goods packaging.
+In other words, fiber is just the beginning of an all-natural, CRAiLAR-fuelled future.

 You can help, too.
-When you tell others about CRAiLAR Flax Fiber, you’re promoting awareness of the value of investing in a naturally sustainable future.
+When you tell others about CRAiLAR Fibers, you’re promoting awareness of the value of investing in a naturally sustainable future.

 Like us on Facebook to receive all the latest CRAiLAR news and announcements.